KriteshTimsina/portfolio-v2/README.md

 ## 📝 How to Customize the Website

-All content is editable through simple constant files — no coding skills required!
+All content is editable through simple constant files — no coding skills required!.
+All the icons are available at https://react-icons.github.io/react-icons/

 Navigate to: